-As of December 31, 2019, the number of mobile customers in our Uzbekistan segment decreased by 11% to 8.1 million.
-The decrease was the result of our strategic focus on high value customers.
+As of end of 2020, the number of mobile customers in our Uzbekistan segment decreased by 16.0% to 6.8 million.
+The decrease was the result of a strategic focus on high value customers resulting in higher churn rate.
+The number of our mobile data customers also decreased by 7.7% year-on-year.